 Executive Vice President, President, Mobility

 Marcy Klevorn is responsible for Ford Smart Mobility LLC, which was formed in 2016 to accelerate the company’s plans to design, build, grow, and invest in emerging mobility services, information technology, and global data, insight, and analytics.
 She reports to Jim Hackett, Ford president and CEO.
 Previously, as group VP, information technology and chief information officer, Klevorn oversaw the complete transformation of the company’s IT tools and talent, to put Ford in the forefront of technology companies globally.

 Raj Nair assumed responsibility for all aspects of Ford’s North American business units on June 1, 2017.
 He reports to Jim Farley, executive vice president and president, global markets.
 Previously, he was executive vice president, product development, and chief technical officer.
 In that role, Nair had global responsibility for the company’s design, engineering, research, and product development, and played a key role in the company’s expansion into emerging mobility offerings.
 He is a graduate of Kettering University.

 Executive Vice President, Chief Financial Officer

-Group Vice President, Global Strategy
+Group Vice President, Corporate Strategy

-Casesa is the most senior leader overseeing global strategy and corporate development as part of the company’s commitment to accelerate its One Ford plan, deliver product excellence, and drive innovation.
-Previously, he was senior managing director at Guggenheim Partners, where he led the firm’s automotive investment banking activities and advised the auto industry’s leading companies and investors in connection with mergers, acquisitions, and raising of capital.
+John Casesa is the most senior leader overseeing global strategy and corporate development as part of the company’s commitment to accelerate its One Ford plan, deliver product excellence, and drive innovation.
+Previously, he was senior managing director at Guggenheim Partners, where he led the firm’s automotive investment banking activities, and advised the auto industry’s leading companies and investors in connection with mergers, acquisitions, and raising capital.
 Casesa has a B.S. from St. John’s University.